slaskhas/raspberry-motion-kvs-streamer/README.md

 ### Kudos

 Obviously to [SEQSENSE](https://github.com/seqsense/aws-iot-device-sdk-go) and [ziutek](https://github.com/ziutek/gst) .
 I may have copied lines from other projects as well.
-If you feel you have contributed without due credits please let me know.
+If you feel you have contributed without due credit please let me know.